krmbzds/stars/README.md

 - [TenderOwl/Frog](https://github.com/TenderOwl/Frog) - Extract text from any image, video, QR Code and etc.
 - [laktak/extrakto](https://github.com/laktak/extrakto) - extrakto for tmux - quickly select, copy/insert/complete text without a mouse
 - [DartLazer/WhoIsHomeUI](https://github.com/DartLazer/WhoIsHomeUI) - A webapp that scans your network and allows you to track hosts, give email updates and possibly more!
-- [bram2w/baserow](https://github.com/bram2w/baserow) - The official repository is hosted on https://gitlab.com/bramw/baserow.
-Baserow is an open source no-code database tool and Airtable alternative.
+- [baserow/baserow](https://github.com/baserow/baserow) - Open-source no-code platform and the best alternative to Airtable.
+Build databases, applications, automations, and dashboards — all in one secure, self-hostable environment.
+Empower your team to creat
 - [djdembeck/bragibooks](https://github.com/djdembeck/bragibooks) - An audiobook library cleanup and management tool built with Python and Django.
 Leveraging m4b-merge for audiobook standardization and editing.
 Ideal for enhancing audiobook library management.
 - [borgmatic-collective/borgmatic](https://github.com/borgmatic-collective/borgmatic) - Simple, configuration-driven backup software for servers and workstations
 - [Kozea/Radicale](https://github.com/Kozea/Radicale) - A simple CalDAV (calendar) and CardDAV (contact) server.